-English is rapidly becoming the language of choice even for the non-native speakers.
-Due to proliferation of internet (which happens to be mostly in English), English is now the defacto language in many places.
+English is rapidly becoming the language of choice even for non-native speakers.
+Due to the proliferation of the internet (which happens to be mostly in English), English is now the de facto language in many places.
 English is not my native language and yet I also write these articles in English.
 So, for the literary bend in the photographer’s mind, here are some phrases every photographer should be aware of.
-I have compiled this list from various sources and will keep adding to it in future.
+I have compiled this list from various sources and will keep adding to it in the future.

 So, here is the list (and no, this is NOT a photography dictionary page) –

 ATGNI – Acronym for ‘All the gear, no idea’.
 This is all the more common with cameras and lenses becoming easily available for purchase and the average incomes of people going up.
 Related to it also the ‘GAS‘ or ‘Gear acquisition syndrome’ but with a minor difference.
 People with GAS know what they are doing with their equipment.

 Camera doesn’t lie – Sure, the camera just captures what is in front of it but what about the photography techniques and the horrors of post-processing and editing.
 Reminds me of a short conversation –